justudin/justudin.github.com/_posts/2013-02-06-full-tutorial-jailbreak-ios-6-untethered-with-picture-tested-on-my-iphone-3gs.md

 ---
 Hello there, today i want to share how to jailbreak ios 6 untethered on iphone.
 See the video on my last posting <a href="http://justudin.wordpress.com/2013/02/05/finally-jailbreak-ios-6-unthetered-has-been-released/" target="_blank">finally-jailbreak-ios-6-unthetered-has-been-released</a>.
 Or Follow the tutorial below.

-Okay, lets do it! <!--more-->
+Okay, lets do it!

 ## Requirements

 Here are the official requirements for evasi0n, as stated by the Evad3rs Dev Team:

 * 5 minutes of your time!
 * A computer, running Windows (XP minimum), Mac OS X (10.5 minimum) or Linux (x86 / x86_64)
     * An iPhone, iPad or iPod running iOS 6.0 through 6.1 (you may check in Settings / General / About => Version)
     * A USB cable to connect the device to the computer
     * Also, if your device has a passcode set, ensure that it’s disabled before following the instructions listed below.

 **Follow the Step Below:**